Daniel-Krueger/daniel-krueger.github.io/_posts/2025/2025-02-01-Dynamic-form-layout-change-2025.md

 ```

 ## 3/1 left/right optional status panel
-Name:  LayoutChange_3_1_LeftRight_OptionalStatusPanel
+Name:  LayoutChange_3_1_LeftRight_OptionalStatusPanel<br/>
 Description: 3:1 ration of the left panel and right panel.
-Status panel can be displayed by the user.
+Status panel can be displayed by the user.<br/>

 Value:
 ```html